Seat Reviver® Profiled by Newsweek for Automated Manufacturing

 Share

-Seat Reviver® was recently covered in Newsweek for its highly innovative approach to small-scale U.S. manufacturing.
-The article highlights how our founder, Steve, transformed a 600-square-foot shop into a highly efficient, fully automated factory that produced over 20,000 units in 2025 and capable of producing up to $3M in products annually.
+JAN 10, 2026 - Seat Reviver® was profiled in Newsweek for its highly innovative approach as a small U.S. manufacturer.
+The article highlights how our founder, Steve, transformed a 600-square-foot shop into a fully automated factory that produced over 20,000 bottles through the summer and fall of 2025.
+(Now capable of producing 420,000 bottles annually.
+Video Below)

 Read the full article on Newsweek